 The programme is structured in modules: after following the basic programme at the university of your choice, you can choose from a range of modules and study pathways.
 Depending on your choice, you may then take courses at another university.
 In addition to the student mobility aspect, the programme also makes use of innovative teaching methods such as group work and e-lectures.
 In that sense, the programme reflects the European or global professional context in which you will subsequently go on to work as a researcher or adviser.

 As a graduate, your analysis, interpretation and decision-making skills will allow you to advise on the use of animals for biomedical research, especially in the field of the comparative vertebrate morphology, and on alternative, non-animal techniques.

 The Erasmus Mundus funding means that both European and non-European students will be eligible for a scholarship for the duration of the programme, which should cover enrolment fees, the cost of living and (in some cases) transport.

-This English-language programme will be taught from academic year 2013-2014 onwards.
 You can read more information about the programme on the programme information sheets and at the website of EUCOMOR.